 Using the International Defensive Pistol Association's scoring system as a model, Bergman and his crew developed contemporary tactical and practical defensive training techniques for pistol, rifle, riot gun and sub-machine gun, and Bergman maintained training contracts and arrangements with numerous law enforcement and security organizations.
 Bergman first began training as an NRA Training Counselor and Chief Range Safety Officer in 1996, and was appointed a Senior counselor following his participation as trainer at a week-long event for 4-H Training Counselors at Texas A&M, in 2005.

-Bergman is currently a professional firearms trainer and twice certified by NRA as a shooting range development and operations technical analyst.
+Bergman is currently a professional firearms trainer and shooting range development and operations technical analyst.
 Bergman maintains various certifications and appointments allowing him to operate with certain organizations, and writes professionally.
 He has been published in American Rifleman, Texas Wildlife and Government Security News magazines, and was the outdoor sports writer for the Kerrville Daily Times.
-Bergman currently writes firearms-related, defense-shooting for beginners, "how to"s and wildlife stories for a clearing house that markets his articles.
+Bergman currently writes firearms-related defense-shooting for beginners, "how to"s and wildlife stories for a clearing house that markets his articles.
 Bergman participates in 1000-yard Long-Range Rifle competitions and is rated Marksman by NRA.

 Bergman's expertise as a defensive technician led to his selection for certain high-profile details in the military and with civilian law enforcement.
 In 1989 he was an escort during a missile exchange in Asia.
 In 1991 he performed as personal protection escort for the Queen of England during her visit to the Alamo.